tomoyukim/vscode-mermaid-editor/README.md

 ### @backgroundColor(color)

-Each `.mmd` file can be associated with preferred background color.
-With this attribute, `.mmd` can read specifed background color with CSS style property format.If this attribute is not provided, default background color setting up in `mermaid-editor.preview.backgroundColor` is applied.
+Each `mermaid` diagram file can be associated with preferred background color.
+With this attribute, `.mmd` or `.mermaid` can read specifed background color with CSS style property format.If this attribute is not provided, default background color setting up in `mermaid-editor.preview.backgroundColor` is applied.
 The followings are example.

 ```
 sequenceDiagram